Land of Legends

 Have you heard of these other Cochise County legends: Tom Jeffords, Naiche, John Horton Slaughter, Rex Allen, Dr. James S. Douglas, Henry Clay Hooker, Ed Schieffelin, DeWitt Bisbee, or Margaret Carmichael?

 Discover these unique characters and events that shaped the American Southwest by visiting Cochise County on your next vacation.
-Click on our history link to start your exploration of the Land of Legends.
+Use our HISTORY drop down on the menu above to plan your exploration of the Land of Legends.

 Celebrate Cochise County's unique heritage and culture throughout the year.Upcoming Events Calendar